 The Bionutrient Food Association has a three-pronged strategy for increasing quality in the food supply.
 Grower and consumer education and support, general outreach and networking, and research.

-Our Real Food Campaign has been working for three years primarily with growers in the Northeastern US to educate them about the basic principles behind a functioning biological system and how to identify the limiting factors in their systems and address them.
+Since 2010, we have been working with growers primarily in the Northeastern US to educate them about the basic principles behind a functioning biological system and how to identify the limiting factors in their systems and address them.
 Much of this website is filled with information designed to achieve this purpose.
 We have been achieving this objective primarily through the process of multiple day seminars for growers that break the growing season down into manageable components and identifying which objectives need to be addressed when and how.
-At this point we have approximately 700 growers who have completed our training.
+At this point we have over 1500 growers who have completed our training.

 Many workshops have been given for the general public around the Northeast as well explaining the history and issues in the food supply and raising awareness around these topics and supporting consumers in making more intelligent choices in their purchasing decisions.
 Our objective is to build out on this site the infrastructure that will allow consumers to identify and support growers who are working systemically toward maximizing bionutrient levels in their crops.
 This project is proceeding as resources allow, and is designed to provide support not only for consumers to find growers, but for growers to find suppliers of amendments, consultants and other support as well.
 We intend to create a comprehensive database of key players in the process of high quality crops production so that anyone who is looking for assistance or support can find the resources they need to continue their development.